lh728/Spring-Boot-React-Project/README.md

 ```

 Alternatively, you can access PostgreSQL externally using an application like Navicat, connecting to the virtual machine's IP address + port 3306.

+There is a database called `student`  we created.